-MITS RADIO 90.8 MHz COMMUNITY RADIO STATION MADANAPALLE INSTITUTE OF TECHNOLOGY & SCIENCE MADANAPALLE - 517325, ANDRA PRADESH a) Talking Head MITS MANAGE MANAGE Totalking Head Image: present ation Slides with Voice-Over b) Presentation Slides with Voice-Over c) PowerPoint Presenter View What do we usually send in digital communication? • What do we usually send in digital communication? • Exet: Using standard ASCII representation, each character (letter, space, punctuation mark, etc.) in a text document requires B bits or 1 byte . • Suppose we have a fairly dense text with 50 lines of text per page and 100 character per line.
-Benefits Challenges 1 Accessibility 2 Cost-efficiency 3 Saving time d) Text-Overlay Audio: In digital audio: In ifs typical to use 16 bits per sample and 44,100 samples per second, resulting in 70.6 kb/sec or 88.2 kB/sec.
+MITS RADIO 90.8 MHz COMMUNITY RADIO STATION MADANAPALLE INSTITUTE OF TECHNOLOGY & SCIENCE MADANAPALLE - 517325, ANDRA PRADESH a) Talking Head MITS MADIE INSTITUTE OF Execution Coming out of stress Managing pressure of ecademics Time management Time to to these Entertainment Domination of one gender by another Pressure of piccoment, and another Pressure of piccoment Description of the second of b) Presentation Slides with Voice-Over Talking Head Presentation Slides with Voice-Over c) PowerPoint Presenter View What do we usually send in digital communication? • What do we usually send in digital communication? • Test: Using standard ASCII representation, each character (letter, space, punctuation mark, etc.) in a text document requires B bits or 1 byte . • Suppose we have a fairly dense text with 50 lines of text per page and 100 characters per line.
+Benefits Challenges 1 Accessibility 2 Cost efficiency 3 Saving time d) Text-Overlay Characters per nue.
+Audio: In digital audio, It's typical to use 16 bits per sample and 44,100 samples per second, resulting in 70 6 kb/sec or 88.2 kb/sec.
 With two channels for stereo we would get 128 kB/sec.
 With two channels for stereo we would get 128 kB/sec.
 With two channels for stereo we would get 128 kB/sec.
-Competitive edge Text-Overlay e) Pen Tablet Capture f) Conversations Pen Tablet Capture Conversations
+Competitive etger Text-Overlay e) Pen Tablet Capture and White Board f) Conversations Pen Tablet Capture Conversations